What is SDSL?

 Symmetric digital subscriber lines are different to ADSL.
 The main difference between the two: symmetry.
 SDSL gives you symmetrical upload and download speeds, much like the business class leased line, only less reliable.

 Whats is the difference between SDSL & ADSL?

-So there’s two types of DSL that are somewhat common in the UK: ADSL, and SDSL.
-ADSL is probably what you’re used to – it’s where your download speeds are much faster than your upload speeds.
-Take a look at most BT business broadband and you can see this – download speeds of 17 Mbps, and upload speeds of just 1Mbps.
+The two types of DSL that are common in the UK: ADSL, and SDSL.
+ADSL is what you’re used to.
+It has faster download data rates and the bandwidth degrades over distance.
+Take a look at most BT business broadband – download speeds of 17 Mbps, and upload speeds of just 1Mbps.

 Are you ready to be impressed?
 Well, I’m going to use my mind-reading powers to tell you what you’re thinking right now.
 ‘The advantages of a leased line, for a fraction of the cost?
-Sign me up!’.
+Sign me up’.
 We wish we could, but things aren’t quite as simple as that.